 I was honored to hold leadership roles in innovation, science, and policy across sectors, including the Colombian government, non-profit organizations, and academia.
 Thanks to these experiences, I grew my skills in research design, project management, and research oriented public policy implementation, all of which became critical to my ongoing commitment to translational science and sustainable partnerships in global health.

-Most of the world’s population, facing pressing health and development challenges, are also scientifically inexperienced (limited ventures and contact with research; low exposure to scientific institutions).
-In building new knowledge in these settings, scientific practices also shape participants’ relationship with the power of scientific knowledge and data.
+Most of the world’s population, facing pressing health and development challenges, are also scientifically inexperienced (limited contact with research; low exposure to scientific institutions).
+In building new knowledge in these settings, scientific practices also shape participants’ relationship with the power of knowledge and data.
 This realization has influenced my values and commitment to high-quality research, along with timely socialization of study findings in the context where they belong.

 Awards & Honors